Coboundaries and eigenvalues of finitary S-adic systems: Measurable eigenvalues

 Finally we repeat here a condition, \cite[Proposition 5.7]{BKMS:13}, which identifies a large family of exact finite rank directive sequences.
 Note that most of the results in \cite{BKMS:13} concerning exactness do not depend on the ordering of the Bratteli diagram, i.e., there is no requirement that the substitutions in the directive sequence be proper.

-\begin{proposition} Let ${\boldsymbol \sigma}$ be a recognizable directive sequence on $\mathcal A$, where the incidence matrix $M_n =\left( m_{ij}^{(n)}\right)_{i,j}$ of $\sigma_n$ is positive for each $n$.
+\begin{proposition} Let ${\boldsymbol \sigma}$ be a recognizable directive sequence on $\mathcal A$, where the incidence matrix $M_{\sigma_n} =\left( m_{ab}^{(n)}\right)_{a,b}$ of $\sigma_n$ is positive for each $n$.
 If there is a constant $c>0$ such that

-for each $n$, then ${\boldsymbol \sigma}$ is of exact finite rank, and $ h_{n}(a)/ h_{n}(b)\geq c$ for each $n$ and pair of letters $a,b$. \end{proposition} As a direct consequence of Proposition \ref{prop:exact}, we get that if the system is finitary with positive matrices or strongly primitive, ${\boldsymbol \sigma}$ is of exact finite rank, and thus uniquely ergodic as recalled above by \cite[Theorem 1.2]{Boshernitzan-1992}.
-Exact finite rank systems enjoy similar properties as linearly recurrent shifts, though they are different (see Example \ref{ex:first}) below).
-Indeed we rephrase \cite[Lemma 2, Proposition 3]{CDHM:2003} in the language of this paper, for the specified family of systems.
-In particular linear recurrence requires specific additional combinatorial properties.
+for each $n$, then ${\boldsymbol \sigma}$ is of exact finite rank, and $ h_{n}(a)/ h_{n}(b)\geq c$ for each $n$ and pair of letters $a,b$. \end{proposition} As a direct consequence of Proposition \ref{prop:exact}, we get that if the system is finitary and strongly primitive, then ${\boldsymbol \sigma}$ is of exact finite rank, and thus uniquely ergodic as recalled above by \cite[Theorem 1.2]{Boshernitzan-1992}.
+Exact finite rank systems and linearly recurrent shifts enjoy similar properties, though they are different.
+Linear recurrence requires specific additional combinatorial properties.